 If your organization is in the midst of changing where, when, and how people work, you’re far from alone.
 Within just a few years, more than 90% of infrastructure and operations (I&O) organizations will have the majority of staff working remotely.1 And eight in ten companies across industries plan to embrace hybrid work to capitalize on the benefits it can drive.2

 These flexible models can be a great way to attract talent, boost productivity, and gain a competitive edge.
 But the transition comes with its fair share of challenges, too.
 To be productive and engaged, your users need the same consistent experience no matter where they work or which devices and networks they’re using.
 And they need to be able to access digital resources without exposing your organization to increased cybersecurity risk.

-With Azure Virtual Desktop, you can give every user secure one-click access to apps and desktops from anywhere.
+With Citrix DaaS for Azure, you can give every user secure one-click access to apps and desktops from anywhere.